bitrix24/b24restdocs/api-reference/tasks/tasks-task-complete.md

 - parameter types are not specified
 - parameter requirements are not indicated
 - examples are missing (there should be three examples - curl, js, php)
-- no response in case of error
+- no error response is provided
-- no response in case of success
+- no success response is provided

 {% endnote %}